-In its 2016 U.S. Mobile App Report, global measurement and analytics company comScore examines smartphone usage among adults 18 years and up.
+In its 2016 U.S. Mobile App Report, global measurement and analytics company comScore examines smartphone usage among adults 18 years and older.
 The findings reveal mobile’s impact on digital media time, including consumption and user behavior.
 Read on to learn about highlights from the report and to find out what your organization can take away from those results.

-It’s official: mobile is our device of choice for navigating the internet.
+It’s official: Mobile is our device of choice for navigating the internet.
 Since 2013, digital media consumption on mobile devices has steadily grown as time spent on desktop computers has been in decline.
 Today, mobile accounts for two-thirds of all media minutes, and a majority of that time—60 percent—is spent in mobile apps. comScore credits the convenience of mobile devices and app innovations for this shift in consumption.

 Mobile has also played a significant role in the growth of internet usage with smartphones leading the charge.
 Smartphones were responsible for 80 percent of internet usage growth between June 2013 and June 2016.

 In the past year, smartphone app usage has grown across all age groups, with the biggest leap—37 percent—among 55-64 year-olds.
 It may be of no surprise that 18-44 years-old spend over half their internet time in smartphone apps; however, many older users are getting close to those same levels.
 It was found that 45-54 year-olds and 55-64 year-olds spend 45 percent and 43 percent of their online time in apps respectively.